574n13y/Dev_Ops/om.md

 3. **Cloud Computing**: Describe the concept of IAM (Identity and Access Management) in AWS.
+   * **AWS IAM:**
+AWS IAM is a service that enables secure access control for AWS resources by managing users, roles, and permissions.

+   **Core Concepts:**
+   - **Users:** Individual accounts for people or applications.
+   - **Groups:** Collections of users that share the same permissions.
+   - **Roles:** Temporary access permissions assigned to users or services for specific tasks.
+   - **Policies:** JSON-based documents defining permissions for users, groups, and roles.

+   **Best Practices:**
+   - Enforce the principle of least privilege.
+   - Use MFA (Multi-Factor Authentication) for sensitive accounts.
+   - Rotate access keys and credentials regularly.
+   - Monitor access using AWS CloudTrail.

 4. **DevOps**: Define CI/CD pipelines and list their components.